Antibody Tests Point To Lower Death Rate For The Coronavirus Than First Thought

 So starting in late April, Menachemi, working with the Indiana State Department of Health, led a study of more than 4,600 people statewide.
 Most were selected at random.

 Participants got two tests.
-The first was the standard test that looks for the virus itself.
+The first was the standard test that looks for the virus.
 It shows whether you have an active infection.
 The second was a test that looks for antibodies to the virus in a person's blood.
 It detects people who were infected but have recovered.

-Preliminary results showed that coronavirus had infected about 3% of the state's population, or 188,000 people.
+Preliminary results showed that the coronavirus had infected about 3% of the state's population, or 188,000 people.

 "That 188,000 people represented about 11 times more people than conventional selective testing had identified in the state to that point," Menachemi says.